Best practices

-The HQS Spin Mapper software package contains a selection of modules which provide two major functionalities that are described in the Applications section in details.
-On a high level, the first functionality is the identification of orbital bases containing spin-like orbitals, i.e. orbitals with an occupancy of strictly a single electron.
-The second one derives effective spin-bath model Hamiltonians for the determined spin-like orbitals.
-The remaining modules handle input and output tasks.
+The HQS Spin Mapper software package contains a selection of modules which provide two major functionalities which are described in the "Applications" section in detail.
+On a high level, the first functionality is the identification of orbital bases containing spin-like basis orbitals, i.e. orbitals occupied by strictly a single electron.
+The second functionality facilitates the derivatioon of effective spin-bath model Hamiltonians for the detected spin-like orbitals.
+The remaining modules handle input and output functionality.

-This section describes the best practices for the applications of HQS Spin Mapper.
+This section describes best practices in the application of HQS Spin Mapper.

 Avoiding local extrema in the orbital optimization